 A nutritious breakfast and lunch are prepared and served each school day.
-Breakfast is served in the cafeteria, starting at 7:10 am, start to the school day at a cost of \$1.00.
+Breakfast is Grab and Go as the child enters the building and will be taken to their classroom for consumption, starting at 7:20 am, to start the school day at a cost of \$1.10.

 A lunch schedule will be provided to allow each class sufficient time to complete lunch.
 Check with your child's teacher for the proper time.
-Lunch prices are \$1.75 for students.

-Parents are invited to eat breakfast or lunch with their child.
-Adult prices are \$2.50 for breakfast and \$3.50 for lunch.
-Adult meals must be paid with cash.
+Adult meals must be paid with cash only.
 Adult meal prices are based on the actual cost of producing the meal.
 Student prices are subsidized by government funding.

 A computerized accounting system is in place so individual payment/service on each child can be provided.
 Parents may choose to pay for lunches in advance by the week or month or pay each day individually.
+We encourage you to pay online using My Payments Plus at www.mypaymentsplus.com

 Students who forget their lunch money will be allowed to "charge" until the next day.
-Students who incur lunch charges will not receive their report card until these charges are paid in full.
 NO STUDENT will go without a lunch for any reason.